 The Bachelor of Arts degree programs provide students with a broadly based education.
 The BA requires fewer credits that are directly linked to a particular major.
-Students complete courses across a wide range of disciplines.
-Students take a variety of courses.
+Instead, tudents complete courses across a wide range of disciplines.
 This provides a great deal of flexibility to customize their education to reach their individual goals and interests.
 The BA programs help students develop strong written and verbal communication skills, reasoning skills, the ability to solve complex problems, to work well with others, and to adapt to a changing workplace.
 Students learn how to think independently, how to make sound judgments, how to discover new perspectives, and acquire the tools to defend your point of view.
-These are the most valuable skills of an educated person in the 21S Century.
+These are the most valuable skills of an educated person in the 21^s Century.